Is the Ohio Minimum Car Insurance Coverage Enough?

 Uninsured / Underinsured Insurance Coverage

 It’s estimated that 13% of drivers in the state of Ohio drive without insurance — even though it is illegal to drive without car insurance.
-A motorist purchased uninsured and underinsured motorist coverage from their own auto insurance policy.

 Uninsured/underinsured insurance coverage protects you from an accident caused by a driver with state minimum coverage or no insurance coverage.

-Your own auto insurance company may have a legal obligation to compensate you for your damages like medical bills, lost income and pain and suffering If the at-fault driver is uninsured or underinsured.
+Your own auto insurance company may have a legal obligation to compensate you for your damages like medical bills, lost income, and pain and suffering if the at-fault driver is uninsured or underinsured.

 Medical Payments Coverage (Medpay)